jebofponderworthy/windows-tools/README.md

 PowerShell 3.0 and later are supported, on Windows 7 and later.
 Please note that 7 ships with PowerShell 2.0 by default; installing the [WMF](https://www.microsoft.com/en-us/download/details.aspx?id=54616) will update it.

-## RUNALL.CMD:  download, verify by hash, and run all of the below
+## RUNALL.CMD:  download, verify by hash, and run all of the tools

 [RUNALL is a .CMD](https://raw.githubusercontent.com/jebofponderworthy/ponderworthy-tools/master/MULTITOOLS/RUNALL.CMD) which, if run as administrator, will download, verify integrity by hash, and run RunDevNodeClean first, then OWTAS, then TOSC, then OVSS, and then CATE.
 The result is a distinct performance hike on any current Windows machine.